Industry News

 Potential Concerns or Risks:

-1. Energy Consumption: Running the fan all night can lead to higher energy bills, especially if the fan is not energy-efficient.
+1. Energy Consumption: Running the fan all night can advance to higher energy bills, especially if the fan is not energy-efficient.

 2. Wear and Tear: Continuous operation can cause increased wear and tear on the fan's motor and other components, potentially shortening its lifespan.